hanishkvc/prgs-docs-spreadsheetkvc/README.md

 :q explicit command, to quit the program.

 Automatically redirect exception messages to a named temp file.

+Add en|de-cryption support for files, so that they can be saved/stored in a secure manner.

 Vasudhaiva Kutumbakam (the World is One Family)